 Breckenridge is surrounded by five massive peaks, which make it one of the best places in the country to ski.
 But you don't have to strap on skis or a snowboard in order to make the most of Breck's fabulous trails.
 You can find brag-worthy climbs and epic views along the hundreds of hiking trails in and around Breckenridge.
 It doesn't hurt that Breckenridge is surrounded by the White River National Forest — a protected area of nearly 2.3 million acres.

 To get to the best hikes in Breckenridge, all you really need is a car.
 Many of the trailheads are a short drive from downtown.
-Depending on the time of day, parking is available, and from there you're off and running.
+Depending on the time of day, parking is available, and from there, you're off and running.

-Regardless, whether it's a leisurely dirt road or a craggy summit, Breckenridge has a variety of hiking options for all hikers.
+Regardless of whether it's a leisurely dirt road or a craggy summit, Breckenridge has a variety of hiking options for all hikers.
 Save yourself some time with our list of the top hikes in Breckenridge.

 1. Hoosier Pass Loop